-- 4. To show or hide inactive definitions in the table, click the Show only active definitions check box at the top of the page.
-If you unselect the check box, the table displays the inactive definitions shaded in yellow.
-Only active definitions include a check mark in the Active column. - 5.
-To create or select/modify an existing markup group definition table version to assign to this cost model, above the table, click the gear icon next to Version.
+6. To show or hide inactive definitions in the table, click the gear icon ^{••} in the upper-right portion of the screen and check/uncheck the Show only active definitions check box.
+While unchecked, the table shows inactive definitions shaded in yellow.
+Only active definitions include a check mark in the Active column.

-- 6. In the Modify a cost model dialog, from the Markup drop-down, do one of the following, and click Save: - To create a new version of the markup group definition table, click Create new version. - To assign an existing version of the markup group definition table, select the version from the list.
+- 7. To create or select an existing markup group definition table version to assign to this cost model, click the link in the cost model's name in the table's header.
+In the Modify a cost model dialog, from the Markup drop-down located at the bottom of the page, do one of the following, and click Save: - To create a new version of the allocation definition table, click Create new version. - To assign an existing version of the allocation definition table, select the version from the list.

-NOTE: Steps 5-6 are optional.
+NOTE: This step is optional.
 As part of the initial set up of the cost model, the version has likely already been created or selected.
 This step simply provides you a quick and easy way to select another version to use or create a new one from scratch, if needed.

-- 7. Do one of the following: - To add a definition, above the table click Add definition. - ullet To edit an account, in the Actions column of the account to edit, click the notepad icon ${\color{red} {ec S}}$.
+- 8. Do one of the following: - To add a definition, above the table click + Add definition. - To edit an account, in the Actions column of the account to edit, click the notepad icon ${\mathscr G}$

-TIP: To search for a specific definition, use the Search field in the top right corner of the page.
+TIP: To search for a specific definition, use the Search field.